viernes, 26 de enero de 1990

 (Pintura del artista francés Louis Teserras)

-Fly blind, nervous and confused;
+It flies blind, nervous, and confused;

-and it's a shadow in love
+and soon it becomes a shadow in love,

-One day passes and another day will pass
+One day passes, another will pass,

-and reading poems from the bush
+and reading poems upon the hillside,

-I watch another sad night progress;
+I watch another sorrowful night advance;

-I go home looking at the horizon
+I return home gazing at the horizon—

 viernes, 19 de enero de 1990